caedes/sales-web-app/README.md

 /src
     /home
         /HomePage
-    /contacts
+            index.js                # The indexation file
+            HomePage.jsx            # The component
+            HomePage.test.jsx       # Test the component
+            styles.css              # The CSS file for HomePage useNews.js              # A hook that it only use once in HomePage useNews.test.js         # The test of the hook /contacts
         /ContactsPage
         /ContactPage
     /counters
         /CountersPage
     /hooks
         index.js                    # Should only be use as an indexation file /useCounter
 ```